Yeezy Gap: First Wave

-On June 8, 2021 (West's birthday), the first piece from the collaboration was released: a blue zipperless puffer jacket made from recycled nylon.
+The first piece from the collaboration, a blue zipperless puffer jacket made from recycled nylon, was released on June 8, 2021, coinciding with West's birthday.
 In September of that same year, the second item was released: a double-layered hoodie made from heavyweight cotton, dubbed the "Perfect Hoodie."
 The music video for the song "Heaven and Hell" from West's 2021 album Donda doubled as a commercial for the hoodie.
-Gap later reported that the Yeezy Gap hoodie delivered the most online sales for an item in a single day in its history.
+Gap later reported that the Yeezy Gap hoodie set a record for the most online sales of a single item in a day in the company's history.
 They also stated that 70 percent of customers who purchased the item were new to the brand.

 Yeezy Gap Engineered by Balenciaga

 In January 2022, the "Yeezy Gap Engineered by Balenciaga" project was announced.
 It was set to be a collaboration between West and luxury fashion house Balenciaga.
 Like other Yeezy Gap releases, the first previews of products from the collection were revealed alongside a studio album from West, Donda 2.
 In late February, the first pieces from the line were released, as well as a lookbook showcasing the full collection.
 The release included T-shirts, hoodies, jackets, and jeans.

 The second collection from the collaboration was set for release on May 25, however, it was postponed until May 27 due to the Robb Elementary School shooting.
 It contained accessories such as bags and hats alongside regular clothing.